Total TimePrep: 25 min. Bake: 55 min.

 - Whipped cream, optional

 - In a saucepan, combine brown sugar, 1/4 cup flour and 1/4 teaspoon salt.
-Add water and lemon juice; cook over low heat until thick.
+Add water and lemon juice; cook and stir over medium heat until thick.
 Cover and set aside.

 - In a bowl, combine baking powder and remaining flour and salt.
 Cut in 3 tablespoons butter.
 Add the milk and mix just until moistened (a few lumps will remain); set aside.

-- Arrange apples in 9-in. square baking dish; sprinkle with cinnamon.
+- Arrange apples in a 1-1/2-quart baking dish; sprinkle with 1/2 teaspoon cinnamon.
 Add nutmeg, vanilla and remaining butter to sauce; pour over apples.
 Drop dough by spoonfuls over sauce.
-Bake at 350° for 55 minutes or until top is brown and apples are tender.
-Serve warm with cream if desired.
-Yield: 9 servings.
+Combine remaining cinnamon and coarse sugar; sprinkle over dough.
+Bake at 350° until top is brown and apples are tender, about 55 minutes.
+Serve warm, with whipped cream if desired.

 Yum! this is the Old style pandowdy just like my Mom used to make!
 I made it today for my Dad's birthday and it turned out Perfect!
 Tastes fantastic!
 So easy to make too!